Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Sometimes managers do try to offload onto other managers their incompetent, troublesome, difficult, insubordinate, narcissistic, borderline-psychopathic, or otherwise unmanageable employees.
 To most managers, being asked to receive — or being ordered to accept — such people is a problem.
 But to those aspiring to truly bad management, it's the solution to a problem.
 Difficult people provide some valuable raw material for toxic conflict.

 Managers who adopt even a third of these ideas should have no shortage of toxic conflict.
-First in this series Go to top Top Next issue: Why We Don't Care Anymore Next Issue
+Creating Toxic Conflict: I First issue in this series Go to top Top Next issue: Why We Don't Care Anymore Next Issue

 101 Tips for Managing Conflict Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!